Suspected serial killer's competency hearing date set for June 14

 Evaluations from a doctor for Scott’s defense and a doctor from the Missouri Department of Mental Health have provided conflicting mental competency evaluations to the court.

-An evidentiary hearing will be held on June 14 during Scott’s mental competency hearing at 1 p.m.
+Scott’s mental competency hearing is scheduled for 1 p.m. on June 14th.

 (0) comments